hs-duesseldorf/se2rest/README.md

 - [Java Moduls](https://openjdk.java.net/projects/jigsaw/quick-start)
 - [Singletons](https://de.wikibooks.org/wiki/Muster:_Java:_Singleton)

 ## 1.2.
-Idea

-JavaFX Client ⟹(HTTP&JSON)⟹ Spring Boot REST JPA Server ⟹ Database

-JavaFX Client ⟸(HTTP&JSON)⟸ Spring Boot REST JPA Server ⟸ Database

-## 1.3.
 Learning Goals

 - Use Maven to access external java libraries
 - Use abstract classes, abstract methods and generics to reduce code duplication
 - Get to know spring boot
-- Learn REST and HTTP
+- Learn REST and most HTTP calls
 - Learn the basics of Java FX and Scene Builder

 # 2. Database

 ## 2.1.
 Install XAMPP

 XAMPP can be used to simplify the process of setting up a database, user and permissions.
-If you are familiar with mysql you may not want to use XAMPP at all.
+If you are familiar with mariadb/mysql you may not want to use XAMPP at all.
 XAMPP contains a mysql database, an apache server and PHP to control your database from within your browser with phpmyadmin.

 You can install XAMPP with __either__ an installation wizard for Windows/MacOS/Linux __or__ via a docker image.